 Note: While a well-designed resume can appeal to a recruiter’s eye, it may not work well with applicant-tracking systems, the online screeners that scan your resume based on keywords.
 When applying through an ATS, you will want to use a plain text, preferably Microsoft, PDF, or pure text resume version.

 You should also have an online version of your resume.
 This way you can provide links to project demos, repositories, LinkedIn, and your social media.

 Instead, use a professional summary to briefly introduce your technical skills, interests, and work experience.
 Here’s a sample from a resume we like:

 That’s it!
 As a rule of thumb, your summary should be no more than three sentences.
-The details of your experience will come in rest of the resume.
+The details of your experience will come in the rest of the resume.

 This skills section is strategically placed near the top of your resume to draw the eyes of recruiters and rank well for the keywords recruiters and their recruiting software are searching for.

 Just like you might be searching for a certain job title in a certain location, hiring managers are searching for developers with a particular skill set of programming languages.
 This is the place to show search engine recruiters that you’re a match.

 Keep this section to a simple list using spacing and possibly bullet points.
 It should look something like this: